June-Skeeter/Module2_GEOS270/docs/Content.md

 # Representing Spatial Data in Computer

-How do we represent Geographic Information Digitally?
+How do we represent Geographic Information digitally?
 Now that we've covered how we project spatial data, we can learn how we actually represent that spatial data in a computer.
 But first, lets take a step back and talk more broadly about data.
 What is it, what does it represent?
 What makes spatial data different from other types of data?